Emma Frost: Days of Future Past

 An alternate version of Emma Frost appears in Days of Future Past storyline.
-She was the former White Queen of the Hellfire Club, but retreated to a technological base off the coast of India after a majority of the mutant population was wiped out.
-She sold her telepathic abilities in services of mutant leaders and was eventually approached by Jubilee and Magneto to save Wolverine, who was mind-wiped by the Hellfire Club's Red Queen, Psylocke.
-Emma managed to restore Logan's mind and joined Magneto and Jubilee in defeating Psylocke and the Hellfire Club's plans for world domination.
-They continued to operate out of Emma's base with other members as the "X-Men" while Emma attempted to rehabilitate Psylocke back to the side of good.
+This version is the former White Queen of the Hellfire Club, but retreated to a technological base off the coast of India after a majority of the mutant population was wiped out.
+Frost is later recruited by Jubilee and Magneto to save Wolverine.

 Earth-889

 An alternate version of Emma Frost appears on Earth-889.
-A steampunk era, Emmeline Frost leads the "X-Society" which consists of herself, Scott, Beast, and Logan.
-The X-Society is heralded as a society of adventurers and called upon by the New Albion (an antiquated name for California) police to assist and investigate various occurrences.
-Emma consistently refuses Scott's proposals of marriage citing class differences and her desire to avoid "tedious scandal".
+This version is the leader of the X-Society, a group that works with the New Albion police in investigation.
+Frost consistently refuses Cyclops's proposals of marriage citing class differences and her desire to avoid a scandal.
 During an investigation of parallel events of those in Astonishing X-Men's Earth-616, the X-Society pursue Subject X, who causes the Hindenburg disaster and the X-Society are blamed for the deaths of its passengers.
-In response, the government places the X-Society under house arrest, causing Emma to consider moving away to Europe and accepting Scott's offer of marriage.
-She later reappears in the Astonishing X-Men story "Exalted".
-She is one of many mutants captured across different universes by a deluded version of Charles Xavier known as Savior.
-The mutants are used as living batteries to keep Savior's Earth from breaking apart, a process which eventually kills them.
-Emmeline is revealed to have accepted Scott "Scottie" Summer's marriage proposal in her home dimension, but the X-Society were all captured by Savior.
-Scottie died in the energy machine and Emmeline regrets having never told Scott how much she loved him.
-She and the remaining alternate reality X-Men escape from the machine and join the captured 616-Universe Cyclops in stopping Savior.
-They send Cyclops back to his home universe and decide to find a way to fix the Earth now that Savior's energy machine has been destroyed.
-Forming a new team, Emmeline and the other dimensionally-displaced X-Men were part of the 2012 title X-Treme X-Men, written by Greg Pak.
+In response, the government places the X-Society under house arrest, causing Frost to consider moving away to Europe and accepting Cyclops's offer of marriage.

+Frost is among the mutants who are captured by a deluded version of Charles Xavier known as Savior.
+The mutants are used as living batteries to keep Savior's Earth from breaking apart, a process which eventually kills Cyclops.
+Frost and the remaining alternate reality X-Men escape from the machine and join the captured Earth-616 Cyclops in stopping Savior.